Office of the Bursar

 Payment in full or other arrangements to secure classes must be made as follows:

-LoLA (Log On Louisiana) is the online tool that allows students completely manage their college career.
+LoLA (Delgado’s online student portal) is the online tool that allows students completely manage their college career.
 LoLA is students’ 24/7, one stop resource for the upcoming semester.
 Students can use LoLA to manage their entire student record, including student account management.

 To access LoLA Student Accounts: